List of Bury F.C. seasons

 Bury Football Club is an English association football club based in the town of Bury, which was in Lancashire until 1974 when it was absorbed into Greater Manchester.
 Founded in 1885, Bury first entered the FA Cup in 1887–88.
 Drawn to play Blackburn Rovers away from home, they travelled to Ewood Park but scratched before the game; the two teams played a friendly match instead, which Bury lost heavily.
 The team first contested an FA Cup match in 1891–92: they beat Witton and Heywood Central before losing to Blackpool after a replay in the third qualifying round.

-Bury were founder members of and runners-up in the Lancashire League in 1889–90, and won the championship in their second and third seasons.
+Bury were founder members of and runners-up in the Lancashire League in 1889–90, and won the title in their second and third seasons.
 They were elected to the Football League ahead of the 1893–94 season, won the Second Division title that same season by a nine-point margin, and beat Liverpool, the First Division's bottom club, in the test match to gain promotion.
 They retained their top-flight status for 17 seasons.
 During that period Bury twice won the FA Cup.
 In the 1900 final, they beat Southern League team Southampton by four goals to nil.
 Three years later, they did not concede a goal in any round as they went on to beat Derby County 6–0, which remains the widest winning margin in an FA Cup final; the ball used in that match is on display at the National Football Museum.

 They returned to the First Division for a five-season spell in the mid-1920s, and achieved their highest ever finish, of fourth place, in 1925–26.
 Relegated back to the Second in 1929, Bury did not play in the top flight again; the closest they came was a third place in 1936–37.
 They flirted with relegation all through the 1950s, finally dropping into the Third Division North for the first time in the club's history in that league's last season before the regional sections were amalgamated into national Third and Fourth Divisions in 1958.
 Returning to the Second Division as Third Division champions in 1961, Bury spent seven of the next eight seasons at that level.
 In 1962–63, they reached the semi-final of the Football League Cup, losing 4–3 on aggregate to eventual winners Birmingham City.
 By 1971 Bury were in the Fourth Division, only for a three-season spell, but they were to spend the first half of the 1980s at that level.